undead404/you-must-hear/docs/tags/metal.md

 Last updated: <time datetime="2025-10-29T03:07:39.458Z">Wed Oct 29 2025 05:07:39 GMT+0200 (Eastern European Standard Time)</time>

+### Description

+Metal is a high-energy rock genre characterized by distorted electric guitars, aggressive vocals, and powerful drumming that emerged in the late 1960s and 1970s.
+The music often explores themes of rebellion, darkness, and social commentary while showcasing technical musicianship and intensity.
+Known for its passionate fanbase and diverse subgenres, metal ranges from melodic to extremely heavy sounds.

 ### 100 chronological releases

 | Place | Cover | Date | Artist | Album |